Rampant France run riot against Swiss

 The Swiss grabbed two consolations efforts in the last nine minutes but they took little gloss off the French victory.

-France sit firmly atop the Group E standings and will be assured of reaching the second round if Friday’s later match between Ecuador and Honduras ends in a draw.
+France sit firmly atop the Group E standings and will be assured of their second-place if Friday’s later match between Ecuador second-round and Honduras ends in a draw.

 "We are going to continue, we really want to shake everything round and we are going to ask the French to support us.
 There is an enormous satisfaction with the result.
 We have been very efficient, there is no doubt about that,” said coach Didier Deschamps.